chauth/confluence_http_authenticator/README.md

 ### Configuration

 * See How to Shibbolize Confluence to get setup.
-* See How to Configure Shibboleth Authenticator for Confluence for info on how to tweak the authenticator's config to take advantage of its many features.
+* See How to Configure Confluence HTTP Authenticator for info on how to tweak the authenticator's config to take advantage of its many features.
 * Be sure to read the read of this document for additional information about security and troubleshooting.

 ### How to Allow Anonymous Access to Certain Parts of Confluence